mircuz/p3dfft_validation_test/README.md

 p3dfft do C2R and R2C fft.

-Test results is implemented through pointers into the B & D arrays.
+Test results check is implemented through pointers into the B & D arrays.